Best 2024 Fiction Books to read

 33. Bastard out of Carolina by Dorothy Allison

 However, as horrible as it was to read those parts and hear the self loathing this poor sweet girl (her abuse started at 9 years old to 12 years old) felt… it was a powerful read.
-The author was spectacular and the book was so well written – it certainly makes you feel big big feels.
+The author was spectacular and the book was so well written – it certainly makes you feel BIG big feels.
 And there are women and children all over our country (and world) dealing with poverty and abuse of all kinds.

 Reading books like this hurt our hearts because the world should not be like this, but it is.
 It’s eye opening and tragic, but also how will we grow if we do not know?
+I don’t think I could read this once twice, it hurts my heart too much.

 34. Good Material by Dolly Alderton